ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 Scrum is a team-oriented management framework for Agile product development that creates transparency and has this kind inspect and adopt built in.
 Work is being „done“ every two or so weeks and at the end of these so called Sprints a process inspection and a product inspection is being held by the delivery team.

 Software development is a learning process.
 After finishing a project we normally know more than we did when we started the endeavor.
 This requires to make architectural decisions as late as possible to leverage the knowledge that has been obtained while delivering results, because decision quality can be enhanced by following this approach.
 In addition to late decisions we deliver working software as early as possible, to learn by doing, to avoid endless discussions and to use the momentum of done work.
-Ken Schwaber and Mike Beedle coined the statement „cut through the noise by taking action“ [Schwaber and Beedle, 2004][schwaber2004].
+Ken Schwaber and Mike Beedle coined the statement *„cut through the noise by taking action“* [Schwaber and Beedle, 2004][schwaber2004].

-> Putting these two behaviors together, we have an approach that can be called „deliver early and decide late“.
+By putting these two behaviors together, we have an approach that can be called *„deliver early and decide late“*.

+> Deliver early and decide late.

 Architectural decisions are of strategic nature for the solution space.
 They have an effect for many aspects of the solution and will be recognized by the users of the product.
 Architectural decisions define the solution space for a given problem and bridge the gap between the requirements and the implementation.
 It is the architecture that allows to adopt a software system with reasonable effort for changing requirements.

-Architectural decisions are being taken under two premises:
+Architectural decisions are being taken under two premises [Friedrichsen, 2010]:

 > Represent and balance the interests of all stakeholders over the entire system lifecycle and
 >
-> Minimize the total cost of ownership for the system over the entire lifecycle [Friedrichsen, 2010][friedrichsen2010]
+> Minimize the total cost of ownership for the system over the entire lifecycle

 Here the balancing aspect of the interests of all stakeholders is emphasized.
-The famous Frederick Brooks states, that
+The famous Frederick Brooks [Brooks 1995:45] states, that

-> The architect of a system, like the architect for a building, is the user´s agent [Brooks 1995:45][brooks1995]
+> The architect of a system, like the architect for a building, is the user´s agent

 My impression is, both quotes are true.

 To me, design decisions, compared to architectural decisions, are of tactical or operational nature for the solution space.
-Design decisions make a structure inside of the solutions space, and the solution space is spanned by the architectural decisions.
+Design decisions make a structure inside of the solutions space, and the solution space itself is spanned by the architectural decisions.
 The transition between architecture and design might be flowing.

 ![]({{site.url}}/i/blog/architecture_bridge.jpg)